 5. Water, water, water!
 Drinking plenty of water is always important during pregnancy, but especially so when you’re traveling.
 Staying well-hydrated can help with the swelling (and it actually helps with elevation sickness too!)
 So, drinking lots of water can help keep you feeling a bit more comfortable (though of course there is the downside of needing more frequent potty breaks!).

 6. Take breaks!
-If you’re drinking lots of water, this is probably a given!
-But, make sure you stop & take a little rest whenever you need it (or even before you do).
-Take opportunities to sit down on benches, take in a show, head back to the hotel for a rest, and/or seek out some slow-paced activities.
+If you’re drinking lots of water, this is probably a given! 😉 But, make sure you stop and take a little rest whenever you need it (or even before you do).
+Take opportunities to sit down on benches, take in a show, head back to the hotel for a rest and/or seek out some slow-paced activities.

 9. Plan ahead & give yourself extra time.
 Needless to say, you might not be quite as quick on your feet as usual.
 In fact, you might be doing the pregnancy waddle everywhere–especially if you’re farther along.
 So, just know that you might not be able to do quite as much as usual or at the same pace.
 Planning for that is helpful!